 What if my current provider does not join my CCC Plus health plan?

 You can keep seeing your current providers for the continuity of care period.
-Before April 1, 2018, that period is up to 90 days from your CCC Plus coverage start date.
-From April 1, 2018 on, the continuity of care period is up to 30 days from when your CCC Plus coverage began.
+The continuity of care period is up to 30 days from when your CCC Plus coverage began.
 Check with your provider to see if they are willing to accept payment from the CCC Plus health plan.
 For help finding a participating provider, call your health plan Care Coordinator.

 How does CCC Plus affect my Medicare?